-About Alyssa: I grew up in a cooking family.
-My Mom went to culinary school when I was a small child and taught both my brother and me to cook at a young age.
-We explored flavors and ingredients and were taught to savor food and be open-minded.
+Alyssa grew up in a cooking family.
+Her Mom went to culinary school and taught both Alyssa and her brother to cook at a young age.
+They explored flavors and ingredients and were taught to savor food and be open-minded.

-Recommendation for bloggers new to working with Brands - take a pad of paper and pen and look at your kitchen.
-Open the fridge, the cupboards and look in your pantry.
+Recommendation: take a pad of paper and pen and look at your house – open the fridge, the cupboards and look in your pantry.
 Make a list.
 What brands are you loyal to?
 Who do you always buy from?
 What kitchen tools do you love?
 What do you always use?
-What do you share with friends/family?
-You have a personal story for those brands.
-That is authentic and personal.
-Genuinely assess what you’d want to share.
-Don’t pick something you aren’t passionate about or just got on sale.
-Find the Brand story.
+You have a personal story for those brands that is authentic and personal.

-Now that you have a clear picture of which Brands to look towards, you need to learn how to find their contact info and know that you are talking to the right person.
+Learn how to find contact info and know that you are talking to the right person.
 Start with their websites, check out their social channels.
 It’s appropriate to send emails and PM on socials.

 Brands want spokespeople that have authenticity.
 They are looking for people to show everyday life with their products.
 Use a funny story or a fact that is useful to them in learning how you use their products when reaching out.

 When you find contacts online, send a simple paragraph with 2-3 sentences.
 Keep your first content short, sweet and concise including who you are, who your audience is and how you’d like to work with them.